HolmesShuan/Caffe-Computation-Graph-Optimization/README.md

 *GPU : K80 + CUDA8.0 + cuDNN*

 **What is the benefit of in-place optimization ?**
-In fact, it is a problem inherent in Caffe.
+In fact, there is an inherent problem in Caffe.
 As annotation said:
 > In-place computation; need to store bottom data before overwriting it.
 Note that this is only necessary for Backward; we could skip this if not doing Backward, but Caffe currently provides no way of knowing whether we'll need to do Backward at the time of the Forward call.

 There are some redundant backup memorys at inference time.
 To further reduce the memory footprint, we need to define a novel memory allocation mechanism, which will be discussed in the future.